torvalds/linux/Documentation/core-api/genalloc.rst

-It's worth noting that, if there are still allocations outstanding from the given pool, this function will take the rather extreme step of invoking BUG(), crashing the entire system.
+It's worth noting that, if there are still allocations outstanding from the given pool, this function will take the rather extreme step of invoking (), crashing the entire system.
 You have been warned.

 A freshly created pool has no memory to allocate.
 It is fairly useless in that state, so one of the first orders of business is usually to add memory